Oliver Burkeman

 Oliver Burkeman (born 1975) is a British author and journalist, formerly writing the weekly column This Column Will Change Your Life for the newspaper The Guardian.
 In 2021, he published Four Thousand Weeks: Time Management for Mortals, a self-help book on the philosophy and psychology of time management and happiness.

 Early life and education

 Burkeman was educated at Huntington School, York, and the University of Cambridge.
-He was an undergraduate student at Christ’s College, Cambridge and served as editor of the student newspaper Varsity.
+He was an undergraduate student at Christ’s College, Cambridge, and served as editor of the student newspaper Varsity.
 He graduated in 1994 with a degree in social and political sciences.
+While still in primary school, Burkeman wrote and distributed homemade one-page newsletters to his classmates.

 Career

 Between 2006 and 2020 Burkeman wrote a popular weekly column on psychology, This Column Will Change Your Life.
 He has reported from London, Washington and New York.
+Burkeman now produces the Imperfectionist newsletter.